Emmotes/ic_spoilers/docs/caramon.md

     "id": 2852,
     "flavour_text": "",
     "description": {
-        "desc": "Caramon increases the damage of all adjacent Champions by $amount%."
+        "desc": "$target increases the damage of all adjacent Champions by $amount%."
     },
     "effect_keys": [
         {